KEY TAKEAWAYS

 • Premiums: The monthly/annual payment for employees’ initial expenses for health insurance coverage

-• Deductibles: Annual amounts employees must pay before insurance coverage starts, in addition to premiums unless the employer wishes to pay
+• Deductibles: Annual amounts employees must pay before insurance coverage starts, in addition to premiums, unless the employer chooses to pay them

-• Copayments: Fixed charges employees incur for doctor visits and prescriptions
+• Copayments: Fixed charges employees incur for health services

 • Coinsurance: Amounts employees are obligated to pay after meeting deductibles and other conditions